EnzecNet/Naked-and-Afraid/README.md

 * Download the ```naked_and_afraid.sk``` file, and place it in ```plugins/Skript/scripts```.
 * Follow the configuration instructions at the top of the file, or customize them to your preference.

-### Tablist Configuration (Optional)

-In the original Naked and Afraid series, the tablist is disabled to remove the ability to identify who's still alive.
-However, since it's difficult to hide or disable the tablist directly, it ended up looking like [this](https://imgur.com/a/6CXRsa6)—the same is true for this plugin.
-However, if you want to completely obscure the tablist by removing players' faces, follow these instructions:
-* In ```server.properties```, set "online-mode" to "false" and install the latest version of [SkinsRestorer](https://modrinth.com/plugin/skinsrestorer) in your ```/plugins``` folder.
-* It's strongly recommended to add a [password plugin](https://www.spigotmc.org/resources/authmereloaded.6269/), as it prevents hackers from exploiting a cracked server and other members from logging in as you.
-* If you decide upon this configuration, make sure to do it before any player activity.
-Doing so later on will erase all players' inventories and progress.
-#### Alternative Method
-To "remove" the tablist without potentially compromising the server, simply have all members remove the "List Players" keybind by clicking on its adjacent button and hitting escape.

 ### Finishing Up